 Uloric is indicated to reduce uric acid levels in people with gout.
-U.S. health regulators recently warned that Uloric may be associated with a higher risk of cardiac death.
+However, a recent safety review confirmed that the drug is associated higher risk of heart-related death.

 Gout is a form of arthritis that affects roughly 4% of American adults.
 The condition is caused by a buildup of needle-like uric acid crystals in the joints, resulting in severe episodes of pain, tenderness, redness, warmth and swelling.